 Retaliation (Cal.
 Const., art.
 I §§ 2, 3; Cal.
 Gov't Code §§ 810, 815 et seq.)
-(Plaintiffs Moore, Ogle, Powitzky, and Utzman Against Defendants County, City, Illumination Foundation, Midnight Mission, and Mercy House Living Centers)
+(Plaintiffs Lancaster, Moore, Ogle, Powitzky, and Utzman Against Defendants County, Anaheim, Illumination Foundation, Midnight Mission, and Mercy House)

-- 310. Plaintiffs incorporate by reference the above allegations, as if set forth in full. - 311.
+- 342. Plaintiffs incorporate by reference the above allegations, as if set forth in full. - 343.
 The California Constitution's Liberty of Speech clause, Cal.
 Const., art.
-I § 2, provides broad protection for speech, particularly speech related to a matter of public concern. - 312.
-Article I § 3 of the California Constitution protects the right to petition the government for redress of grievances.
+I § 2, provides broad protection for speech, particularly speech related to a matter of public concern. - 344.
+Article I § 3 of the California Constitution protects the right to petition the government for redress of grievances. - 345.
+Governmental, and in some cases private, entities that restrict this speech and petitioning or retaliate against people because of their speech, violate these protections. - 346.
+The retaliation against residents for complaining about sex discrimination and shelter conditions and rules violates the Liberty of Speech and petition clauses. - 347.
+Any purportedly legitimate reasons offered by Defendants to justify their denial of housing rights to Plaintiffs was pre-textual.

-- 313. Governmental, and in some cases private, entities that restrict this speech and petitioning or retaliate against people because of their speech, violate these protections. - 314.
-The retaliation against residents for complaining about sex discrimination and shelter conditions and rules violates the Liberty of Speech and petition clauses. - 315.
-Any purportedly legitimate reasons offered by Defendants to justify their denial of housing rights to Plaintiffs was pre-textual. - 316.
-California Gov't Code § 815.2 provides that a public entity is liable for injury caused by its employee acting within the scope of their employment if the act or omission would have given rise to a cause of action against that employee.
-Midnight Mission, Mercy House Living Centers, and Illumination Foundation staff were acting within the scope of their employment when they retaliated against Plaintiffs Moore, Ogle, Utzman, and Powitzky for complaining about sexual harassment and unsanitary conditions at the Courtyard, Bridges, and La Mesa.
-City and County are vicariously liable for the injuries caused by Midnight Mission, Mercy House Living Centers, and Illumination Foundation.
+- 348. California Government Code § 815.2 provides that a public entity is liable for injury caused by its employee acting within the scope of their employment if the act or omission would have given rise to a cause of action against that employee.
+Midnight Mission, Mercy House and Illumination Foundation staff were acting within the scope of their employment when they retaliated against Ms. Lancaster, Ms. Moore, Mr. Ogle, Ms. Utzman, and Ms. Powitzky for complaining about sexual harassment and unsanitary conditions at Courtyard, Bridges, and La Mesa.
+These acts of retaliation constitute malicious and oppressive conduct.
+Anaheim and County are vicariously liable for the injuries caused by Midnight Mission, Mercy House, and Illumination Foundation, as they were acting as independent contractors for Anaheim and/or County. - 349.
+California Government Code § 815.4 provides that a public entity is liable for injury caused by its independent contractors to the same extent that the public entity would be subject to such liability if it were a private person.
+On information and belief, Defendants had actual notice that shelter staff and security personnel retaliated against Plaintiffs or other residents for complaining about harm suffered at the shelters.
+Defendants failed to take effective action to stop or prevent this recurring and foreseeable harm from occurring. - 350.
+County and Anaheim failed to adequately supervise their contractors providing shelter services, including by failing to investigate known complaints of retaliation, failing to reprimand the responsible parties, and failing to otherwise prevent these known harms.
+This failure to supervise is ongoing and may result in continued retaliation in violation of the California Constitution at other shelters that County and Anaheim continue to fund.